The 2008 South Bass Island Kayak Rendezvous will be

 Other food options

-You can take your own food and eat in the park, or you can take advantage of the dozens of restaurants in the town of Put-In-Bay.
+You can take your own food and eat in the park, or you can take advantage of the dozen

 The Boardwalk is a great place for lunch and dinner.
 Frosties is a favorite place